By Lawrence Haywood, Jun 13, 2024

 Cua Van Fishing Village

-About 220km south-west of Halong Bay, Ninh Binh is a completely different level of agriculture.
+About 220km southwest of Halong Bay, Ninh Binh is a completely different level of agriculture.
 Rice paddies took over the perfect flat valleys in the past and Ninh Binh is now known as one of the best spots in the country to see golden rice paddies stretching far into the distance.
-Tam Coc and Trang An especially are favourites for their views, aided heavily by the presence of undulating mountain scenery rolling further beyond the rice fields here.
-A visit between the start May and the end of June will allow for views of the typically crisp, golden fields that tourists come from afar to see.
+Tam Coc and Trang An especially are favorites for their views, aided heavily by the presence of undulating mountain scenery rolling further beyond the rice fields here.
+A visit between the start of May and the end of June will allow for views of the typically crisp, golden fields that tourists come from afar to see.

 Tam Coc Panorama

-Halong Bay or Ninh Binh?
+=> Halong Bay or Ninh Binh?

 Halong Bay’s beaches are another of the region’s huge attractions, and while certainly not the most remote in the world, the white sand coupled with the feeling of being on another, much more beautiful planet equates to one hell of a relaxing time.
-Some of the more luxury cruises commit entire days to hang out at the beach, with just the serving of lunch and the availability of swimming and kayaking to tempt you away from the sands.
-Well, this is actually more of a feature of both of Halong Bay’s neighbouring bays, Bai Tu Long Bay and Lan Ha Bay; Halong Bay features a small number of accessible beaches, which can get pretty touristy.
-For the best time in the Gulf of Tonkin, head to Ban Chan and Ngoc Vung beaches in Bai Tu Long Bay, or Ba Trai Dao beach in Lan Ha Bay.
+Some of the more luxury cruises commit entire days to hanging out at the beach, with just the serving of lunch and the availability of swimming and kayaking to tempt you away from the sands.
+Well, this is actually more of a feature of both of Halong Bay’s neighboring bays, Bai Tu Long Bay and Lan Ha Bay; Halong Bay features a small number of accessible beaches, which can get pretty touristy.
+For the best time in the Gulf of Tonkin, head to Ban Chan and Ngoc Vung beaches in Bai Tu Long Bay, or Ba Trai Dao Beach in Lan Ha Bay.

 Kayaking in Halong Bay

 The more adventurous readers might prefer to head to Ninh Binh, and in particular Hoa Lu, for an interesting look at Vietnamese culture throughout its history.
-Hoa Lu was once the capital of Vietnam for 44 years, spanning the reign of two separate kings who had set up shop here and is now a fascinating area with temples, statues and monuments behind a gorgeous palatial gate and moat.
+Hoa Lu was once the capital of Vietnam for 44 years, spanning the reign of two separate kings who had set up shop here and is now a fascinating area with temples, statues, and monuments behind a gorgeous palatial gate and moat.
 Bich Dong Pagoda sits near a lily pond in Tam Coc, rising high as you climb up steps and through temples and caverns to the amazing view provided from the top.
-However, Bai Dinh is the jewel in the crown of Ninh Binh’s religious buildings; its Buddhist complex spans 700 hectares, all of which stems from one tall pagoda built over one thousand years ago.
-If you get the understandable feeling of ‘temple fatigue’ in Ninh Binh, you can visit Phat Diem Cathedral, sure to be one of the most unique mixes of Asian and Western architecture that you will ever see.

-Halong Bay or Ninh Binh?
+=> Halong Bay or Ninh Binh?

 • This one is down to personal preference, so we’re going to call this round a draw.

 Every tourist hears the same stories of overcrowding on Halong Bay’s waters and islands, and that sometimes makes the decision of whether to head to Halong Bay or Ninh Binh an easy one.
-Rumours aren’t always true, however.
+Rumors aren’t always true, however.

 Van Long Nature Reserve

-Halong Bay or Ninh Binh?
+=> Halong Bay or Ninh Binh?

 • For sheer levels of tourists on an average peak season day, you’ll probably get more space in Ninh Binh.